UVA Earns Comprehensive Cancer Center Designation

 - Transdisciplinary research that bridges multiple scientific areas, evidenced by the center’s ability to take maximum advantage of research and innovation across UVA

+“This achievement is exemplary of the excellence that UVA Health provides across all disciplines and of our recognition as one of the nation’s top academic health systems,” said K. Craig Kent, MD, executive vice president for health affairs at UVA and chief executive officer of UVA Health.
+“I want to congratulate our UVA Cancer Center team for this remarkable achievement and for their determination in seeking this recognition.”

+UVA Cancer Center is comprised of 162 members from 25 departments amongst four UVA schools: Medicine, Nursing, Engineering and the College of Arts and Sciences.
+The UVA Cancer Center serves 3.2 million residents from a large catchment area that includes 87 counties throughout northern, central, southside and southwestern Virginia as well as eastern West Virginia.

 UVA Cancer Center has grown tremendously over the past several years.
-Since 2014, its patient-care volume has grown by more than 50%, with many patients traveling great distances to access its specialists.
+Since 2014, our patient-care volume has grown by more than 50%, with many patients traveling great distances to access its specialists.
 Over the last four years, funding for cancer research at UVA has increased 45%, totaling more than $30 million in 2020.
-During that same period, participation in clinical trials at UVA Cancer Center has increased by almost 500% with outreach throughout Virginia and its neighboring states.
+During that same period, participation in UVA Cancer Center clinical research has increased by almost 500% with outreach throughout Virginia and its neighboring states.

 “As the only Comprehensive Cancer Center in Virginia, this recognition signifies our ability to deliver cancer prevention, new discoveries and innovative treatments to our patients leading to improved quality of life, care, and survival,” said Thomas P. Loughran Jr., MD, director of the UVA Cancer Center.
 “For all of our patients, this means they benefit from the most exceptional, leading-edge cancer care available.”